candicepanpan/Candice_Profolio/README.md

 My name is Candice Pan.
-I am a Business Analytic and Information Management graudate from Krannart School of Management, Purdue University.
-I have courage and fearless in diving into code I don't know which drives me explore new things in order to leverage my programming skill.
+I am a Business Analytic and Information Management graduate from Krannert School of Management, Purdue University.
+I have courage and fearlessness in diving into code I don't know, which drives me to explore new things to leverage my programming skill.

 ![](https://github.com/candicepanpan/Candice_Profolio/blob/main/1612052746236.jpeg)